In China, the 'Red Holy Land', tourists celebrate the centenary of the Communist Party | ExBulletin

 Beijing points to China’s rapid economic growth over the past decades and rising living standards as proof of the party’s enduring value.

-But he is less eager, however, to draw attention to the darker chapters of the last century, including famine, the Cultural Revolution and the suppression of resistance movements.
+He is, however, less inclined to draw attention to the darker chapters of the last century, including famine, the Cultural Revolution and the suppression of resistance movements.

-Discussion of the bloody Tiananmen Square crackdown in 1989 continues to be censored on Chinese social media, as Chinese cyberspace authorities last month urged netizens to report “harmful” comments showing “historic nihilism” – stories that go against the official history of the party.
+Discussion of the bloody Tiananmen Square crackdown in 1989 continues to be censored on Chinese social media, as Chinese cyberspace authorities last month urged netizens to report “harmful” comments showing accounts of “nihilism” history ”which go against the official history of the party.

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online